Aerospace Museum of California

-The Aerospace Museum of California is a private non-profit aviation museum located in North Highlands, California, outside of Sacramento, California, on the grounds of the former McClellan Air Force Base.
-The museum has a 4.5-acre outdoor Air Park, indoor exhibit space, a classroom, theater, conference room, and gift shop.
-Featured displays include: authentic military and civilian aircraft, rockets, historic World War II artifacts, objects from the Apollo missions, and an extensive collection of piston and jet engines.
-The museum preserves the history of the former base while supporting current STEM educational standards through its programming and exhibits.
+The Aerospace Museum of California is a private non-profit aviation museum located in McClellan, California, outside of Sacramento, California, on the grounds of the former McClellan Air Force Base.

 History

 Founded as the Air Force Logistics Museum of the West in 1982, the name of the museum was quickly changed to the McClellan Aviation Museum less than a year later.
 It was chartered by the National Museum of the United States Air Force.
 The McClellan Aviation Museum housed a collection of aircraft and other objects associated with the history of aviation.
 The museum began refurbishing an abandoned building at the base in 1983 and in 1986 it opened to the public.
 In 1998, the museum was threatened with closure as part of the Base Realignment and Closure process to close McClellan Field.
 By the end of the base closure process in 2001, the majority of the McClellan Aviation Museum collection were transferred as indefinite loan items from the U.S. Air Force to the newly formed Aerospace Museum of California.